Aiming for a successful career

 An example of this is the campus of knowledge being developed at the headquarters of Novartis.
-The Federal Institute of Technology (ETH) is also building a new life sciences campus which will house its Biosystems Science and Engineering department from 2022 on the Schällemätteli campus close to the University of Basel's Centre for Molecular Life Sciences, the University Hospital and the University Children's Hospital Basel.
+The ETH Zurich is also building a new life sciences campus which will house its Biosystems Science and Engineering department from 2022 on the Schällemätteli campus close to the Biozentrum (The Center for Molecular Life Sciences), the University Hospital and the University Children's Hospital Basel.

 Basel offers a wide selection of opportunities when it comes to further education:

 - The Advanced Studies centre of the University of Basel offers over 150 postgraduate and part-time continuing education courses in all disciplines.